logo for organic-pet-digest.com

 Dog lice are annoying, stubborn and sometimes itchy, but they are not harmful to your dog.

-If your dog has contracted the form that sucks the blood of the dog, then there will be more irritation, itching and biting of the skin.
+If your dog has contracted the kind that sucks blood, then there will be more irritation, itching and biting of the skin.
 All that you can do is to try to get rid of them as soon as you can!
-Read on...
+Read on…

 What are the Most Effective Natural Treatments for Dog Lice?

-There are a few very effective treatments.
-Fortunately, they are the easiest parasite to treat because they are not active in our environment like fleas and ticks dog lice shampoo
+There are a few very effective treatments for dogs with lice.
+Fortunately, lice are the easiest parasite to treat because they are not active in our environment like fleas and ticks.

 Here are a few recommended natural treatments:

-1. Bathe your dog daily with a good natural dog shampoo such as Halo Cloud-Nine Herbal Shampoo.
+1. Bathe your dog daily with a good natural dog shampoo such as Tropiclean Oatmeal Shampoo.
 Leave the lather on the hair for ten minutes.

 2. After bathing your dog, try applying a natural lemon rinse, also effective for the treatment of fleas and ticks.
 This lemon rinse will help to slowly kill of the remaining eggs.
-Click here to learn how to make and use an effective natural lemon rinse.
+See our Dog Flea Medicine page to learn how to make and use an effective natural lemon rinse.

 3. Removing the eggs attached to the hair follicles is the most difficult part of eliminating them.
 Try rubbing mayonnaise into the hair of your dog and massaging with your fingertips.
 This may help to loosen the eggs and then you can follow up with a nice firm shampooing to wash the eggs down the drain.

-If you have tried all of these natural treatments and you still have a problem, ask your veterinarian for additional recommendations and possibly a stronger, more potent potion.
+If you have tried all of these natural treatments and you still have a problem, ask your veterinarian or one of our veterinarians for additional recommendations and possibly a stronger, more potent potion.

 How Can You Prevent Dog Lice from Returning?